AsteriskAmpersand/Ice-Experimental/README.md

 #### 【 Combo Continuation 】 ####
 The following combo continuation is intoduced and is inteded to be a possible continuation of the above listed addition of the Power Charge Dash.
 - Spinning Bludgeon into Spinning Strong Upswing can now combo into Big Bang IV
+- By Releasing R without Directional Input it combos into [Half] Brutal Big Bang
+- By Releasing R with Directional Input it combos into Spinning Bludgeon
+- By Holding R through it, it leads back into Charging.
-- The Dash has 30 seconds of Hyperarmor (Frame 10 to Frame 40)
+- The Dash has 30 frames of Hyperarmor (Frame 10 to Frame 40)